trinodb/trino/presto-docs/src/main/sphinx/connector/hive-security.rst

     hive.hdfs.authentication.type=NONE
     hive.hdfs.impersonation.enabled=true

-When using ``NONE`` authentication with impersonation, Presto impersonates the user who is running the query when accessing HDFS.
-The user Presto is running as must be allowed to impersonate this user, as discussed in the section :ref:`configuring-hadoop-impersonation`.
+When using ``NONE`` authentication with impersonation, Trino impersonates the user who is running the query when accessing HDFS.
+The user Trino is running as must be allowed to impersonate this user, as discussed in the section :ref:`configuring-hadoop-impersonation`.
 Kerberos is not used.